Homogenization with Guaranteed Bounds via Primal-Dual Physically Informed Neural Networks: Primal and Dual Formulation of Homogenization

 \subsection{Weak form}

-Despite promising theoretical advantages, strong-form PINNs currently cannot match the computational efficiency and reliability of classical computational approaches for most PDEs \citep{Grossmann2024}.
+Despite promising theoretical advantages, strong-form PINNs currently cannot match the computational efficiency and reliability of classical computational approaches for most PDEs \citep{Grossmann}.
 As the analytical solution of problems \eqref{eq:primal_strong} and \eqref{eq:dual_strong} is usually unavailable, most frameworks, such as the finite element method (FEM) \citep{yvonnet2019computational} and Fourier-Galerkin method \citep{moulinec1994fast, schneider2021review}, rely on their respective variational (weak) forms.
-This allows for the relaxation of the solution regularity requirement from $C^2_{\rm per}(X)$ to $H^1_{\rm per}(X)$ space.
+This allows for the relaxation of the solution regularity requirement from $C^2_{\rm per}(X)$ to space $H^1_{\rm per}(X) = \{\bm{u}\in L^2(X,\mathbb{R}); \bm{u}_{\rm per}\in H^1_{\rm loc}(\mathbb{R}^2,\mathbb{R}) \}$, where $\bm{u}_{\rm per}$ is the $X$-periodic extension of $\bm{u}$ and $H^1_{\rm loc}(\mathbb{R}^2,\mathbb{R})$ are functions with squared gradients integrable on every compact subset of $\mathbb{R}^2$.
 Instead of solving \eqref{eq:primal_strong}, we want to find $\widetilde{u}\in H^1_{\rm per}(X)$ such that